stalomeow/StarRailNPRShaderDocs/docs/en/character/asset-and-material.md

 - Honkai Star Rail/Character/FaceMask
 - Honkai Star Rail/Character/Hair

 ## Materials

-- Remember to reset after changing shaders.
+- It is recommended to reset the material after changing its shader.
+- If using MMD models, set `Model Type` to `MMD` at the top of the material.
-- If there is no Outline/Rim-Light, adjust the `Model Scale` on the Material.
+- If there is no Outline/Rim-Light, adjust the `Model Scale` at the top of the material.
+- If the outline flickers or obscures the model, adjust the `Z Offset` value in the material's `Outline` section.
+Typically, this is a small negative number like `-1e-05` or `-1e-04`.
+- If self shadow produces strange patterns (Shadow Acne), adjust the `Depth Bias` and `Normal Bias` in the material's `Self Shadow Caster` section.
+Typically, this is a negative number of the same order of magnitude as `-0.01`.